smartdevicelink/sdl_evolution/proposals/0333-handle-scenario-where-no-valid-cert-is-available.md

 ![handleScenarioWhereNoValidCertIsAvailable](https://user-images.githubusercontent.com/12716076/117061498-4a15c000-acf0-11eb-9907-ebc733d236ba.png)

 ### Changes to OnPermissionsChange
-In order to notify an application when a valid certificate is found, changes are proposed to the `OnPermissionChange` notification:
+In order to notify an application when a valid certificate is found, changes are proposed to the `OnPermissionsChange` notification:

 ```
     <function name="OnPermissionsChange" functionID="OnPermissionsChangeID" messagetype="notification" since="2.0">